-When studying GCSE Music you will:
+When studying Music you will:

 - explore lots of different genres of music and develop understanding about their role in musical history.
 You will listen to and learn about music from different times in history, different cultures and styles, analysing and putting it into context, including the social period in which they were created. - develop a range of musical skills and apply them to develop your own compositions. - work collaboratively to create performances on your chosen instrument(s), both ensemble and solos. - reflect on and evaluate your own work and that of others.
 You will also have the opportunity to experience live music and we hope to get out and see several performances over the two years.

-At GCSE Music you will have the opportunity of using a variety of different skills.
+In Music you will have the opportunity of using a variety of different skills.
 Some lessons will be theory based with lots of listening and notation writing, while others will be more practical.
 You will a cover a wide range of styles of music and learn all about the way the music is created.
 You will get the opportunity to perform regularly to each other and you will develop your knowledge of the different composition techniques you have gained during KS3 in order to create your own pieces.
 The work will be completed individually as well as in groups of all different sizes.
 Everyone on the course is expected to take part in extra performance opportunities, such as School Concerts, Productions, Showcases and external performances as and when they arise in the school calendar.
 You may be encouraged to take a leadership role in ensembles and bands depending on your experience, supporting and leading younger students.
+How will I be assessed?

-If you choose to take Music as at GCSE you will be assessed in the following way:
+If you choose to take Music you will be assessed in different ways, depending on which course we follow in 2025-2026.
+The courses are likely to include:

-30% - Composition - you will need to complete TWO compositions.
-One composition is written to a given brief and the other is a free composition.
+Composition - you will complete compositions, usually one composition is written to a given brief and the other is a free composition.

-30% - Performance - you will need to record TWO performances.
-You must complete a solo and an ensemble performance on an instrument/voice of your choice.
+Performance - you will need to record performances.
+Usually, this includes a solo and an ensemble performance on an instrument/voice of your choice.

-40% - Listening and Appraising exam - you will sit a 1hour and 30-minute written exam which will have listening and written questions.
+Listening and Appraising exam - you are likely to sit an exam which will have listening and written questions.
 You will be putting a lot of what you learn during the two year course into use here.

+Progression-where could this course take me?

 You could go on to study Level 3 courses in Music including A-level, and Music BTEC.
 This will also open doors to study Level 3 Musical Theatre, Music Production and Performing Arts courses.
 If you study further then doors could be open to studying Music at University leading to a Batchelor of Arts degree.
 You could also think of a career as a:

 Music therapist, Music producer, Music teacher, Musical Director, Music Journalist, Sound engineer and many more...

+Key Facts at a glance

-Qualification Name: GCSE Music
+Qualification Name: Music

+Qualification Type: to be confirmed

 Assessment: Composition,

 Performance and a Listening and

 Appraising exam

+Examination Board: to be confirmed

+EBacc Subject: No

-Further Information: For further information speak to Mrs Hutchings or Mrs Shannon.
+Further Information: For further information speak to Mrs Shannon.